Todd Gloria: Infrastructure

-Public Safety
+Public safety

-In 2021, Gloria came up with a proposal to reform policing and public safety in San Diego.
-Many of the items were formed as responses to the citizens of San Diego.
+In 2021, Gloria proposed reforms for policing and public safety in San Diego, many of which were formed in response to the citizens of San Diego.
 For one of the items, Gloria promised to adequately fund the Commission on Police Practices (CPP), which is an independent organization in charge of overseeing and investigating incidents involving the San Diego Police.
-There is also a clause in the proposal calling for San Diego police to refrain from using military grade weapons unless absolutely necessary.
-However, some parts of this proposal are not in action yet such as the Commission on Police Practices not being active and no known unconscious and implicit bias trainings being implemented for officers.
+There is also a clause in the proposal calling for San Diego police to refrain from using military-grade weapons unless absolutely necessary.
+However, as of mid-2024, some parts of the reforms have not been implemented.
+For example, the city has not yet adopted an ordinance to guide the creation of the Commission on Police Practices, and there are still no new training procedures for the city's police officers on unconscious and implicit bias.